 You can add your zine to the library's collection and/or to the TXST UNIVERSITY SCHOLARSHIP repository where a scanned copy of your whole zine will be located.
 See student zines in the TXST UNIVERSITY SCHOLARSHIP repository here: https://digital.library.txstate.edu/handle/10877/9175

 If you would like to donate your zines to the lbrary collection or add them to the TXST UNIVERSITY SCHOLARSHIP repository, please contact Tara Spies Smith at email@example.com

-Find this zine already folded and free for you to take at the Zines!
-In the Collection at Alkek Exhibit on the 3rd floor.
+Find this zine already folded and free for you to take at the table with the typewriter near the Graphic Novel Collection on the 3rd floor.

 A zine - derived from magazine - is an independently- or self-published booklet, often created by a single person.
 Zines are customarily created by physically cutting and gluing text and images together onto a master flat for photocopying, but it is also common to produce the master by typing and formatting pages on a computer.
 The end product is usually folded and stapled.
 Zines can be printed and bound in any manner.
 Offset printing is a relatively common alternative to photocopying, though there is some controversy among zine writers as to whether professionally printed products may be defined as zines. -- From ZineWiki

 Deadline Feb 28th, 2023.

 TXST Zine Fest April 19, 2023